-Land and construction in progress, if any, are not depreciated.
+Land and construction in progress, if any, are not depreciated/amortized.
+Right to use assets of the District are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
 The other property, plant, and equipment of the District are depreciated using the straight line method over the following estimated useful lives: